tewinget/oxen-core/docs/sent-l2-confirmation/sent-confirmations.md

 the increase in 13 days.
 A severely withdrawn 1M pool (which would take nearly 25 years of withdrawals with no replenishment with the SENT launch parameters) would take around 7 months to fully respond to the sudden 21x size increase of the pool with these caps.

+## Reward rate update frequency

+Because the reward rate is a continuously decreasing variable, in order to properly handle pulse validation we would need to know the value computed for any possible recent blocks (or else pause pulse validation while all validators fetch the value for the leader's l2_height choice).

+Unlike contract events—which we can query all-at-once—*each* L2 height we want to know the reward for requires a separate RPC call, and thus becomes expensive in terms of the number of queries permitted under various RPC provider plans.

+To address this, we only fetch updated reward values once every 2400 blocks (approximately once every 10 minutes), and our canonical "proper" reward for a height is the reward rate at previous such fetched height before the l2 height indicated in the block itself.
+For example, when constructing a hypothetical Oxen block with `l2_height = 23456789`, the "true" reward rate used to compute the reward value that gets recorded into a block would be the reward rate for L2 height 23455200 (i.e. the last height before 23456789 divisible by 2400).

+Note that this does *not* mean that the block reward can only change every 10 minutes: in particular, because we still include an l2_reward value in every block, the block reward can still move slightly in accordance with the mitigations against large changes described above.